Vice-President for Academic Affairs and Dean of the Faculty

 An experienced faculty development consultant, Meagher has offered workshops on: 1) infusing sustainability into the curriculum; 2) public philosophy; 3) civic engagement; 4) the utilization of performance methodologies for civic education.

-The content of this site is the responsibility of Sharon M. Meagher and does not necessarily represent the views of Widener University.
+The content of this site is the responsibility of Sharon M. Meagher and does not necessarily represent the views of Marymount Manhattan College.